 Consider a distributed system of sensors measuring real-world data.
 Sensors are located in different areas; for example, the senors are spread throughout a building and they measure the temperature to adjust the heating or cooling.
 We would like the collected data to be as reliable as possible, reflecting closely the changing environmental conditions.
-One of the obstacles we face when designing algorithms which collect data from a sensor network are measurement errors.
+One of the obstacles we face when designing algorithms that collect data from a sensor network are measurement errors.
 There are two main types of inaccuracies of sensors' measurements: noisy environment and sensing equipment which is not calibrated.
 It is desirable that sensors could execute a distributed algorithm for calibrating their environmental readings.
 In this setting sensors are allowed to communicate among themselves, using data from other nodes to affect their reported individual reading.
 Furthermore, we would like our calibration algorithm to have fault-tolerance properties.
 Specifically, we are interested in self-stabilizing algorithms [7] which converge to an optimal solution from any initial state.
+Observe that self-stabilization helps also in deploying the sensors.
+There is no need to explicitly synchronize the sensors, once enough of them are deployed and begin functioning the results will converge to the expected value.